mrzarkovic/cog/README.md

 Cog aims to flatten this learning curve.
 It's designed to be a stepping stone to bigger, more complex libraries and frameworks.
 With Cog, you can focus on learning the core concepts of reactive programming without getting overwhelmed by additional dependencies or complex tooling.
 All you need is vanilla JavaScript.

+### ⚠️ Puns Alert!

-Moreover, Cog is not just about coding; it's about reducing your cognitive efforts.
+Cog is not just about coding; it's about reducing your cognitive efforts.
 Just like a cog in a machine, our library plays a small but crucial role in the larger mechanism of web development.
 It helps you keep the wheels of your learning journey turning smoothly, without getting stuck on the complexities of state management.

 So, gear up and let Cog drive your coding journey with less cognitive friction and more fun!